 Can a CISO act as a DPO?

-The new European General Data Protection Regulation (GDPR) imposes, in certain cases, the appointment of a Data Protection Officer (DPO).
-Public and private sector organizations are struggling with the need for them to create an additional responsibility or merge it with the existing Chief Information Security Officer function (CISO).
-When responding to interrogations, I regularly advise the inquirer to verify three basic criteria.
+The European General Data Protection Regulation (GDPR), which came into effect in May 2018, imposes, in certain cases, the requirement for organisations to appoint a Data Protection Officer (DPO).
+Public and private sector organisations continue to grapple with the need to establish this role or integrate it with existing functions, such as the Chief Information Security Officer (CISO).
+When responding to interrogations, I regularly advise the inquirer to verify three basic criteria:

-It seems to me essential that activities of both the DPO and the CISO would be organised in the forms of a second line of defence.
-This means that Business managers remain ultimately responsible for their risks and their protection activities.
-A support function accomplishing DPO activities remains though accountable for monitoring compliance, providing advice and addresses risks.
+It remains essential that both DPO and CISO activities are organised as a second line of defence.
+Business managers ultimately retain responsibility for their risks and protection activities.
+A support function handling DPO responsibilities remains accountable for monitoring compliance, providing advice, and addressing risks.

 In conclusion, the concept of DPOs and their role in ensuring data protection and privacy compliance remains vital.
 Organisations should stay updated with evolving regulations and guidelines while considering the fundamental criteria and principles outlined in this article when appointing DPOs and addressing data protection and privacy concerns.